Mosque shooting victims: Six men who sought better lives in Quebec

 Mr. Hassane was a father of at least two young children, one an infant born just a few months ago.
 He had just returned to work from a three-month parental leave, his office colleague said.

-“He was a very peaceful, sensitive man.
-If he saw two people in a fistfight, he’d walk away,” Mr. Redouane said.
+“He was a very peaceful, sensitive man,” Mr. Redouane said.

 Born in Algeria, Mr. Hassane had studied computer engineering at the University of Science and Technology – Houari Boumediene, near Algiers.

-Mr. Redouane said his colleague had worked in Paris, then in Montreal, for the Sûreté du Québec provincial police service, before deciding to settle in Quebec City.
+Mr. Redouane said his colleague had worked in Paris, then in Montreal for the Sûreté du Québec provincial police service, before deciding to settle in Quebec City.

 Explainer: The Quebec City mosque attack: What we know so far